 - commit to tutor at least for two hours per week for a minimum of 6 months

 - be able to tutor in Santa Clara

 Volunteers receive 12.5 hours of tutor training after attending an orientation.
-Our next round of tutor training will be in Fall 2013.
+Our next round of tutor training will be in Spring 2014.
 Click here for the orientation and training schedule.

 Families for Literacy

 “I really recommend this program to every family that wants to increase reading and learning together.” – Martha, FFL parent

 Those learners in the adult literacy program who have a child (or a grandchild) below the age of five can join the Families for Literacy Program (FFL).
 Learners and their families participate in monthly family nights which include dinner, story times, songs, crafts and gift books for the families to take home.